This course is full of information on how to make a video on your phone.

 Use 9-11 hashtags so more people can find your video

-Try and go for hashtags that don’t have millions of posts.
-Keeping it to hashtags that have a few thousand posts will mean you may have a shot at being one of the “top posts”, which would mean that your post can be seen by more people.
+Try and go for hashtags that don’t have millions of post.
+Keeping it to hashtags that have a few thousand posts will mean you may have a shot of being one of the “top posts”, which would mean that your post can be seen by more people.

-Conclusion: You now know EVERYTHING about making videos with your phone with this free course.
+Conclusion: You now know EVERYTHING about making video with your phone with this free course.

 And please subscribe and click the bell on my YouTube Channel for weekly videos on video marketing and growing your online presence. www.youtube.com/jacoblevideoproduction